 You’ll want to stay at the Residence Inn to be close to all the great hangouts while feeling like a Sunny Isles native.
 The main street is Collins Avenue, and that’s where you will find the best restaurants and shopping.

-Highlights: Newport Pier, Oleta State Park
+Things to do in Sunny Isles Beach, Florida: Newport Pier, Oleta River State Park

 14. Homestead: Perfect day trip from Miami with affordable and free attractions